DOOOOOM/jmpd-docs/jMPD Jargon Dictionary.md

 **URL**: usually known as web address, is a specific character string that constitutes a reference to a resource.
 (Example: http://www.cs.gsu.edu/~jbhola/CSc4350/Spring14/project.html)

+**UDP**: (User Datagram Protocol)a simple connection protocol that allows transmission of packets between client and server (see protocol)

+**protocol**: a system of rules that govern the exchange of information between or within computers